Lola T330 car-by-car histories

 Driven by: Brett Lunger, David Hobbs and Johnny Rutherford.
 First race: Brands Hatch (UK R1), 17 Mar 1973.
 Total of 18 recorded races.

 Invoice date 26 Feb 1973 (sold to 'Haas Racing', colour 'Crimson').
 Haas (as #66) for Redman US 1973 (won the opening race; also driven by Kevin Bartlett at R2 and Derek Bell at R3).
 To Jerry Hansen (Wayzata, MN, US) October 1973: raced at SCCA Runoffs 1973 (Won); also for 1974, 1975 (winning both years' June Sprints).
 Also won Runoffs 1973-1976 inclusive.
 To Glenn Brown (Kent, WA, US) early 1976 (won a SCCA National at Kent [Seattle] 11 Jul 1976 and later advertised by Brown in Autoweek 7 Aug 1976).
 To Jerry Hansen again and used until Sep 1977 at least.
 Subsequent history unknown until bought from the late Ed Hemmings (Charleston, NC) by George Hurd (Bethlehem, PA) and used by Brian Redman in vintage racing in US: e.g. at HSR Mid-Ohio Aug 1993.
 Entered by Hurd for the Amelia Island Concours 2000.
-Retained by Hurd 2002.
+Following Hurd's death in July 2014, the car was acquired from his estate by Duke Steinemann (Jacksonville, FL).

 Driven by: Brian Redman, Kevin Bartlett, Derek Bell, Jerry Hansen and Glenn Brown.
 First race: Riverside (US R1), 29 Apr 1973.
 Total of 11 recorded races.